 Building a Website: How Are Websites Built?

-Now, you have already realised that a website is crucial for your business.
-Assuming you are someone who does not know a thing about building a website, we shall first explain how websites are built the traditional way.
+You have already realised that a website is crucial for your business.
+Assuming you do not know a thing about building a website, we shall first explain how websites are built the traditional way.
 Then, we will explain how a website builder is a saviour for those who cannot afford the traditional way.

 The Traditional Method

 It is good to understand how the traditional way of building a website goes, even if you will not use it at the time.
-It gives you an idea about the bigger picture and can be useful to help you make the choice of whether a website builder is suitable for your business.
-Ideally, you will be in a position to hire a developer who can support the process or a website agency, but of course, you can do this all yourself!
+It gives you an idea about the bigger picture and can be useful to help you choose whether a website builder is suitable for your business.
+Ideally, you can hire a developer to support the process or a website agency, but of course, you can do this all yourself!

 Web Development: Design, Code, Test, and Repeat

 The bigger the project/business, the more complicated the development process will be because it will include more features.
-Throughout that process, there are three main phases, and for every phase, there is a specialist with a specific role to fulfil.
-Sometimes, the roles intertwine; a specialist could have more than one role.
+Throughout that process, there are three primary phases; for every phase, there is a specialist with a specific role to fulfil.
+Sometimes, the roles intertwine; a specialist could have multiple roles.
 However, bigger corporates usually have specialists for each role.

 1. Design: Meet the Web Designer